-According to the Senior Loan Officer Opinion Survey on Bank Lending Practices, conducted by the FED in July 2020, 71.2% of the surveyed banks indicated tightening lending standards or reluctance to lend.
+According to the Senior Loan Officer Opinion Survey on Bank Lending Practices, conducted by the FED in July 2020, 71.2% of the surveyed banks indicated tightening lending standards or reluctance to lend (update from Oct 2020 survey at the end).
 Even if this was a knee jerk reaction to the sudden shut down of the US economy, this response was remarkable for two key reasons:

 - The last time credit officers slammed the brakes so hard was during the peak of the credit crisis in 2008.
 In fact, since the inception of this survey 30 years ago, this is only the second time when more than 70% of respondents indicated tightening credit standards (the peak was in Q4’08 at 83.6% respondents tightening credit).